PlaceSpeak/ng-joyride/README.md

 * **function** - A function call .
 The function call will be done.Through this you can render more DOM or open a modal etc
 * **location_change** - This will change the location using `$location.path` incase the joyride needs to be across different pages of your website.

+#### tour-name - optional
+This allows you to name your tour, which is useful if you want to track events (see `Hooks in the joyride`) and/or have multiple tours in the same view.

 ####Elaborate details of each of the Joyride Elements are at the end